Lemuel-Noah-Fernandez/MTRX2700-assignment1/README.md

 Task 2: Baud rate and serial are set-up similarly to task 1.
 First the serial is read to obtain an ascii value which is to later be displayed onto the 7-segment display.
 A variety of different functions starting from `intialise_io` are called to initialise the seven segment display, and then to convert the value obtained from serial into numbers that can be recognisable on the 7-seg display.
 Finally, `output7seg` is called and looped to display the desired numbers.

+Task 3: Integrating exercise 3 and 4, this function attempts to have the serial port receive a regular message from the terminal and display it through to the serial monitor after a variable delay.
+The terminal input is read and stored using the same function as in Exercise 3, only to then jump to a variable delay, and the proceeds to display the message on the serial monitor